Techscq/typeorm-mysql-criteria-translator/src/docs/type-orm-mysql-translator/en.md

 - **Description:** Much of the specific logic for building SQL fragments, managing parameters, applying joins, and structuring the query is delegated to specialized classes:
   - `TypeOrmParameterManager`: SQL parameter name management.
   - `TypeOrmFilterFragmentBuilder`: Construction of SQL fragments for each `FilterOperator`.
-  - `TypeOrmQueryStructureHelper`: Application of conditions, `Brackets`, resolution of `SELECT`s, and cursor-based pagination logic.
+  - `TypeOrmConditionBuilder`: Application of conditions, `Brackets`, resolution of `SELECT`s, and cursor-based pagination logic.
   - `TypeOrmJoinApplier`: Application of `JOIN`s and their `ON` conditions.
 - **Justification (The "Why"):**
   - **Single Responsibility Principle (SRP):** Each helper class focuses on a specific task.
 This makes the main `TypeOrmMysqlTranslator` more cohesive, focusing on orchestrating the visit process and the general application of `Criteria` parts, rather than housing all low-level logic.